Florida Medical Malpractice Statute of Limitations

 Under Florida law, there is what is called the statute of limitations for various types of legal actions upon which one can sue.
 Medical malpractice cases have a specific statute of limitations of exactly two years, for most cases.
 If you have questions about which legal time-frames apply to your situation, ask a skilled medical malpractice attorney for more information.

 Fortunately, there is no concern about a trial going beyond the Florida medical malpractice statute of limitations.
-The biggest concern associated with this legal deadline is simply filing a case before the statute of limitation expires.
+The biggest concern associated with this legal deadline is simply filing a case before the statute of limitations expires.
 After a claimant has initiated litigation, adhering to this time-frame should no longer be an issue.

 Different Statute of Limitations for Different Cases